Regular expressions in Actioner

 Learn how to use regular expressions in Actioner.

-Regular expressions, also known as regex, are patterns used to match and manipulate text.
-In Actioner, you can use regex to validate data entered in your inputs and table record.
+Regular expressions, or regex, are patterns used to find and manipulate text.
+In Actioner, you can use regex to check data in your inputs and table records.

-A regex pattern consists of a combination of characters and symbols that form a search pattern.
-This search pattern can be used for text search in Actioner.
+A regex pattern is a combination of characters and symbols that create a search pattern.
+This pattern helps you search for specific text in Actioner.

 Character classes